martafonekVOLE/IVS_Project_Calc/README.md

 If any of them fails, please check if the error is not caused by small difference in decimal number.
 If so, you can consider the test as successfull.

-To test profiling application, please it up and hit run.
+To test profiling application, please open it up and hit run.
 It will start with the test input of *(1 2 3 4 5)*.
 Result should be displayed and should equal to *1.5811...*

 # HOW TO CONTRIBUTE?